spectrocloud/librarium/content/docs/04-clusters/04-palette-virtual-clusters/palette-virtual-cluster-quickstart.md

 ---
-title: "Quickstart with Palette Virtual Clusters"
+title: "Add Vurtual Clusters to a Host Cluster"
-metaTitle: "Getting Started with Palette Virtual Clusters on Palette"
+metaTitle: "Get Started with Palette Virtual Clusters"
-metaDescription: "The methods of creating Palette Virtual Clusters for a speedy deployment on any CSP"
+metaDescription: "How to create Palette Virtual Clusters for quick deployment on any CSP"
 icon: ""
 hideToC: false
 fullWidth: false